solidjs/solid-docs-legacy/langs/en/guides/testing.md

 ### Testing components

-Let's take a very simple click-counter component that we want to test:
+Let's take a simple click-counter component that we want to test:

 ```ts
 // main.tsx